kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

   - *Party: Add Bastila during the [Map CS Skip](<./Techniques/Map Cutscene Skips>)*
 - Activate Solo Mode and run MC into the cantina
 - Canderous talks to you
-- Swap to Bastila
-- If possible, level her to 4: Recommended Attribute, Save Skills, Force Speed
+- If possible, `level Bastila to 4: Recommended Attribute, Save Skills, Burst of Speed`
-- Exit the cantina and run back to elevator to Upper City
+- Exit the cantina as Bastila and run back to elevator to Upper City
   - Use Bastila's Force Speed for movement here
-  - If she didn't have a level ready, use MC instead
+  - If she didn't have a level ready, use MC instead (should have Alacrity active)
 - In Upper City, Activate Solo Mode to leave MC/Bastila at elevator
 - Run to Droid Shop in Upper City North
 - Talk to Janice Nall: 2,2,1 (-4 DSP)